neovim/neovim/runtime/compiler/README.txt

 These scripts usually set options, for example 'errorformat'.
 See ":help write-compiler-plugin".

+To undo the effect of a compiler plugin, use the make compiler plugin.

 If you want to write your own compiler plugin, have a look at the other files for how to do it, the format is simple.